 Old Testament End Times

-Jesus described this end time transfer saying: “Therefore I say to you, the kingdom of God will be taken away from you, and be given to a nation (peoples) producing the fruit of it.” (l) The Apostle Paul acknowledged this reality was happening in his day: “For this reason it says, ‘Awake, sleeper, and arise from the dead, and Christ will shine on you.’” (m) “But you, brethren, are not in darkness…for you are all sons of light and sons of day…so then let us not sleep as others do, but let us be alert and sober.” (n)
+Jesus described this end time as a transfer of representation, saying: “Therefore I say to you, the kingdom of God will be taken away from you, and be given to a nation (peoples) producing the fruit of it.” (l) The Apostle Paul acknowledged this reality was happening in his day: “But you, brethren, are not in darkness…for you are all sons of light and sons of day…so then let us not sleep as others do, but let us be alert and sober.” (m) “For this reason it says, ‘Awake, sleeper, and arise from the dead, and Christ will shine on you.’” (n)

-Peter, Paul, and John also acknowledged they were living in Daniel’s last chapter end times: “For He was foreknown before the foundation of the world, but has appeared in these last times.” (q) “God…in these last days has spoken to us in His Son.” (r) “Children, it is the last hour…we know that it is the last hour.” (s)
+Peter, Paul, and John each acknowledged they were living in the end times of Daniel’s last chapter: “For He was foreknown before the foundation of the world, but has appeared in these last times.” (q) “God…in these last days has spoken to us in His Son.” (r) “Children, it is the last hour…we know that it is the last hour.” (s)

 The Old Testament prophets spoke of the end, last, and latter days as historical seasons for authoritative ruling powers.
 Daniel lived to see two of them.
-The third would come in the future when Jewish oversight of the people of faith would end.
-God would gather people of faith to Himself instead of the Old Covenant which had become a religious system.
-His ways would be written in their minds and on their hearts. (t)
+The third would come in the future when Jewish oversight of the people of faith was to end.
+At that time, in those days, God would gather people of faith to Himself instead of the Old Covenant which had become a religious system.
+In the new, God’s ways would be written in their minds and on their hearts. (t)

-During the fulfillment of the last days 2000 years ago, “One like the son of man” changed the perception of God’s kingdom.
-Jesus introduced a more personal relationship with God as Father.
+During the fulfillment of those last days, now 2000 years ago, “One like the son of man” changed the perception of God’s kingdom.
+Jesus introduced the reality that we can have a more personal relationship with God as our Father.
 This new reality would not end but would continue until its glory filled the whole earth. (u)

 This is not all there is to Scripture’s last days or end of time, there is more.
 In the next blog we will examine the New Testament applications that speak of more than past historical end times.